-HelpsGood is an agency focused on social good.
-We work with nonprofits, NGOs, government agencies and corporate social responsibility teams to develop cause marketing, communication and fundraising strategies that inspire action.
+HelpGood is a cause marketing agency focused on social good.
+We work with nonprofits, NGOs, foundations, universities, and corporate social responsibility teams to develop digital-first marketing, communications, and fundraising strategies that inspire action.

-HelpsGood’s clients include the Ad Council, The Partnership for Drug Free Kids, Animal League, Keep America Beautiful, United Way, the USDA, EPA, USAID, Love Has No Labels, New York Collaborates for Autism, and Starlight Children’s Foundation among others.
+HelpGood’s clients include the Ad Council, The Partnership for Drug-Free Kids, Animal League America, Keep America Beautiful, United Way, the USDA, EPA, USAID, Love Has No Labels, NEXT for Autism, Perkins School for the Blind, Child and Family Guidance Center, Autism Speaks, and Starlight Children’s Foundation, among others.

-Michael Bellavia is an Emmy-winning producer and digital marketing exec who has been at the helm of HelpsGood since it's founding in 2010, and here's a secret - he's the voice of Smokey Bear across all of the wildfire prevention icon's social and digital channels.
+Michael Bellavia is an Emmy-winning producer and digital marketing exec who has been at the helm of HelpGood since its founding.
+Here's a secret - he's the voice of Smokey Bear across all of the wildfire prevention icon's social and digital channels.
 Michael has an MBA from Columbia Business School and a BS in Engineering from The University of Michigan.
-He's on the Board of the Producers Guild of America New Media Council and has spoken at SXSW, NATPE, Digital Hollywood, CES, AdTech, KidScreen, CTIA and the Economist Media Forum.
+He's a former Board Member of the Producers Guild of America and has spoken at SXSW, Advertising Week, NATPE, CES, AdTech, CTIA and the Economist Media Forum.

 With 10 years of experience in nonprofit digital communications and social marketing, Amanda likes to be involved at every level of a project from digital strategy to content production.
 Amanda was the Director of Interactive Services at the Ad Council where she was responsible for website development, project management, social media and other interactive projects for Ad Council’s PSA campaigns.
 Before joining the Ad Council, Amanda was the Online Communications Manager at SAMHSA’s National Suicide Prevention Lifeline where she managed Lifeline’s websites, social media presence and online crisis messages.

 Chief Technology Officer